armoredchimp/early-course-calc/readme.txt

+.01 8/22/23
+- after much bug fixing, finally seem to have the completed toggle and final report working correctly.
+I'm sure there are more.
 .009a
 - further work on color schemes, added simple scheme and made dark mode the default.
 Encountered major bug when list is cleared with NaN, next on the list.
 .009 8/21/23